Tags Posts tagged with "Dr. David Dunaief"

 Several observational studies have shown benefits of vitamin D supplements with cardiovascular disease.
 For example, the Framingham Offspring Study showed that those patients with deficient levels were at increased risk of cardiovascular disease (1).

-However, a small randomized controlled trial (RCT), the gold standard of studies, called the cardioprotective effects of vitamin D into question (2).
+However, a small randomized controlled trial (RCT) called the cardioprotective effects of vitamin D into question (2).
 This study of postmenopausal women, using biomarkers such as endothelial function, inflammation or vascular stiffness, showed no difference between vitamin D treatment and placebo.
 The authors concluded there is no reason to give vitamin D for prevention of cardiovascular disease.

 The vitamin D dose given to the treatment group was 2,500 IUs.
 Thus, one couldn’t argue that this dose was too low.
 Some of the weaknesses of the study were a very short duration of four months, its size — 114 participants — and the fact that cardiovascular events or deaths were not used as study end points.